 Think about the last time you were in your car.
 Did you visit the drive-thru and eat your breakfast behind the wheel?
 When you heard your phone ring, did you feel tempted to pick it up?
 How many times did you reach over to change the radio station or adjust the air conditioning?

-Most new vehicles come standard with Bluetooth technology that allows you to connect your cell phone or other mobile device and operate it using your vehicle’s control panel (or buttons on your steering wheel, which we’ll get into later).
+Most new vehicles come standard with Bluetooth technology that allows you to connect to your cell phone or other mobile device and operate it using your vehicle’s control panel (or buttons on your steering wheel, which we’ll get into later).
 Once your phone is connected with your vehicle, you can do things like make calls, play music, or use a GPS on your phone — all without actually touching or looking at it.

 Safety tip: Making a hands-free phone call keeps your eyes on the road, but it still takes your mind off the road — so it’s a distraction that should be avoided whenever possible.
 If you need to make a call, your safest bet is likely to pull off to the side of the road (when it’s safe to do so) or wait until you’re parked.

-Voice commands and voice-to-text software
+Use voice commands and voice-to-text software when possible

-In addition to Bluetooth technology, many newer vehicles also come equipped with systems that allow you to control different settings using your voice.
-After you press the button to activate the voice command system, you can verbally tell your vehicle to adjust its internal temperature, change the radio station, activate the built-in GPS, or tell your phone to make a call, send a text, or play a specific song.
+In addition to Bluetooth technology, many newer vehicles and cell phone models also come equipped with systems that allow you to control different settings using your voice.
+After you activate the voice command system, you can verbally tell your vehicle to adjust its internal temperature, change the radio station, activate the built-in GPS, or tell your phone to make a call, send a text, or play a specific song.
 Voice-to-text and text-to-speech software in your car and your phone take this a step further and allow you to send and receive text messages from your cell phone while you drive.
 When you receive a text, the car’s system or your phone will read the message out loud and allow you to reply verbally.

 Safety tip: If you need to use your phone for navigation, make sure it’s securely docked on your dashboard where you can see it without holding onto it or looking down.

-Taking advantage of hands-free mechanisms can prevent distracted driving (and collisions) by keeping your hands on the wheel and your eyes focused on the road.
+Taking advantage of hands-free mechanisms can prevent distracted driving (and common types of collisions) by keeping your hands on the wheel and your eyes focused on the road.
 But keep in mind that any time you start thinking about something else, like using your steering wheel controls to find your favourite song on the stereo or adjust your air conditioning until it’s just right, you’re taking your mind off the road.
 Whenever possible, try to adjust your AC, set up your GPS, and pick your tunes before you hit the gas.